sedlak477/DesktopCalc/README.md

 * With middle mouse button you can close it.

 # Dependencies
-It uses NCalc for evaluating the mathematical expressions.
+[NCalc](https://ncalc.codeplex.com/) is used for evaluating the mathematical expressions.

 And yes the font is Comic Sans. :grin: